shipcloud/shipcloud-developer-portal/concepts/index.md

 {% endhighlight %}

 ### GLS
-* shipments will receive a carrier tracking number (```carrier_tracking_no```) with the first scan by the carrier, which is why this parameter won't be included in the response when creating a shipment.
+* When using the service GLS Uniship shipments will receive a carrier tracking number (```carrier_tracking_no```) with the first scan by the carrier, which is why this parameter won't be included in the response when creating a shipment.

 ### GO!